Misael Siverio

-Misael Siverio (born June 12, 1989) is a Cuban baseball pitcher who is currently a free agent.
+Misael Siverio (born June 12, 1989) is a Cuban former professional baseball pitcher.

 Professional career

 Siverio played for Villa Clara in the Cuban National Series from 2007 to 2012.
 He defected from the Cuban national baseball team in 2013 when the team visited the United States to play in an exhibition against American college baseball players in Des Moines, Iowa.
 In response, Víctor Mesa, the manager of the Cuban team, said that Siverio was "not that great of a pitcher" who was with the team "because he's a left-hand thrower."
 On May 22, 2014, it was announced that Siverio would throw in front of MLB scouts in Tijuana, Mexico on June 10.

 Seattle Mariners

 Siverio signed a minor league contract with the Seattle Mariners organization on November 17, 2014.
-He pitched for the Jackson Generals of the Class AA Southern League in 2015, recording a 5-12 record and 4.35 ERA with 110 strikeouts in 26 appearances.
+He pitched for the Jackson Generals of the Double–A Southern League in 2015, recording a 5-12 record and 4.35 ERA with 110 strikeouts in 26 appearances.
 On April 1, 2016, Siverio was released by the Mariners organization.